conan-io/docs/integrations/autotools.rst

 Conan provides different tools to help manage your projects using Autotools.
 They can be imported from ``conan.tools.gnu``.
 The most relevant tools are:

-- `AutotoolsDeps`, the dependencies generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.
+- `AutotoolsDeps`: the dependencies generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.

-- `AutotoolsToolchain`, the toolchain generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.
+- `AutotoolsToolchain`: the toolchain generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.

 - `Autotools` build helper, a wrapper around the command line invocation of autotools that abstracts calls like `./configure` or `make` into Python method calls.

-- `PkgConfigDeps`, the dependencies generator for `pkg-config` which generates `pkg-config` files for all the required dependencies of a package.
+- `PkgConfigDeps`: the dependencies generator for `pkg-config` which generates `pkg-config` files for all the required dependencies of a package.

 For the full list of tools under ``conan.tools.gnu`` please check the :ref:`reference